affinda/affinda-python/docs/sync_operations.md

  | get_all_resume_formats(**kwargs)
 ```

-Gets summary information for all resume formats of a user.
+Gets list of all resume formats.

 Returns all the resume formats.